datarthur/datarthur/README.md

 ```
 ╔══════════════════════════════════════════════════════════╗
 ║                                                          ║
-║   I build data-driven products — from pipelines and      ║
+║   I design, train, and deploy ML/AI systems —            ║
-║   ML models to AI-powered applications.                  ║
+║   from deep learning models and LLM pipelines            ║
-║                                                          ║
-║   From raw data to production AI.                        ║
+║   to production-grade AI applications.                   ║
 ║                                                          ║
 ╚══════════════════════════════════════════════════════════╝
 ```